One Prudential Plaza: History of construction

 The structure was significant as the first new downtown skyscraper constructed in Chicago since the Field Building, 21 years earlier and was built on air rights over the Illinois Central Railroad.
 It was the last building ever connected to the Chicago Tunnel Company's tunnel network.
 When the Prudential was finished it had the highest roof in Chicago with only the statue of Ceres on the Chicago Board of Trade higher.
 Its mast served as a broadcasting antenna for Chicago's WGN-TV.
 The architect was Naess & Murphy, a precursor to C.F.
 Murphy & Associates and later Murphy/Jahn Architects.

+The building originally hosted two restaurants.
+Stouffer's Gibraltar Room was located off the lobby, and Stouffer's Top of the Rock was on the 41st floor, with views of four states.
+But as other, higher, buildings were erected around it, the restaurants lost business, Top of the Rock closing in 1976, and the Gibraltar Room in 1982.

 Later purchase

 In May 2006, BentleyForbes, a Los Angeles-based real estate investment firm run by Frederick Wehba and his family, purchased One Prudential Plaza, along with its sister property, Two Prudential Plaza for $470 million.

 After a default on the mortgage encumbering the towers during the Great Recession of the early 21st century, New York-based investors 601W Companies and Berkley Properties took control of the towers after investing more than $100 million in equity to recapitalize.
 BentleyForbes, the prior controlling owner of the towers, continues to have an interest in the owning partnership.